Discover the Art

 find them

-Mandurah is filled with incredible public art but not all of it is as obvious as the silver metal heart sculpture on Mandurah’s Eastern Foreshore.
-Hidden down laneways, on the pavement or on the facades of buildings, artworks are all around us in Mandurah and we’re going to help you find them.
+Mandurah is filled with incredible public art but not all of it is as obvious as the silver metal heart sculpture at Mandurah’s Ocean Marina.
+Hidden down laneways, or on the facades of buildings, artworks are all around us in Mandurah and we’re going to help you find them.

 Trail 1 – Follow the light blue trail